 When Council is full, we have 13 parish councillors who meet monthly.
-From time to time there are vacancies and these are advertised when they occur; elections can occur, but, between the cycle of local council elections (next in 2019), most places are filled by co-option.
+From time to time there are vacancies and these are advertised when they occur; elections do happen, as in 2019, but, between those, most places are filled by co-option.
 The Parish Council is very active, and works hard to keep the village looking wonderful with help from the many parishioners who are keen to be involved in village life.

 An important aspect of any parish council’s activities is its response to planning applications locally, and SPC does its best to respond to all of these.
-To ensure that your information on such applications is always up to date, it is best to use the Borough Council website for this – all Council responses to applications are available to view there.
+To ensure that your information on such applications is always up to date, it is best to use the Borough Council planning portal for this.
+All Council’s comments are available there.

-Parishioners are welcome to attend Parish Council meetings, which are generally on the first Wednesday of the month at 7:30pm in the Memorial Hall.
+Parishioners are welcome to attend Parish Council meetings, which are generally on the first Wednesday of the month at 7:00pm in the Memorial Hall (please check – especially for August and January).
 Support Groups operate on a more ad hoc basis, but are also open to the public – they take place in the Parish Office at times advertised on the notice board outside the Office.